 Where can you find the bugs and cockroaches in your car?

-If you want to get rid of the bugs, you have to find them.
+If you want to get rid of the bugs and roach, you have to find them.
 But where should you look for?
 Firstly, check the places that are safe and full of food.
 The cockroaches like to live where they have perfect living conditions.
 Be sure that your car has a lot of places like this and there is a great hide.
 Check:

 - The inside, especially under the seats, on the carpets, and between the seatback and the seat.
 There are places where food falls and agglomerate.
 Every dirt and rubbish can be the bugs’ house: food crumbs, wrappers, straws, plastic, pieces of paper, dirt.
 And even blankets – if you keep them in the car – can become the perfect place for cockroaches to live.